UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 /
 ```

 Upon completion, the `dos.dos` file saves the data you need for the plot.
-You are then responsible for writing a script to generate the plot.
+You are then responsible for converting the data into a plot.
+You may write a script or use other tools, such as MATLAB and EXCEL to generate the plot.

 Finally, you will be calculating the adsorption energy of CO<sub>2</sub> on the MgO (100) surface.
 Adsorption energy calculation is given by: